The Little Colorado River Gorge Entry Fee can be purchased upon arrival. The mask mandate has been lifted you can wear a

-Park Entry Fee to the Overlook: $8.00 per person, per day.
-Up to overlook only.
-We do not accept National Park Passes as we are a Tribal Park and subject to Navajo Nation Laws.
+Park Entry Fee to the Overlook: $8.00 per person, per day, donations accepted.
+Up to overlooks only.
+We do not accept National Park Passes as we are Navajo Tribal Parks and subject to Navajo Nation Laws.

 Backcountry Permits: are issued upon request at all Navajo Nation Tribal Park locations, Please ask where you are going to hike. $15.00 per person.
 Additional Fees may apply.
 Pack in, Pack-out all trash.
 Leave no trace.
 We ask that you keep the area clean for the next traveler.

 Hours of Operation: